A01371852/ROS_Autonomous_SLAM/README.md

 This section is based on the ROS tutorial [Installing and Configuring Your ROS Environment](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment#Create_a_ROS_Workspace).

+**Note:** Ubuntu and ROS are already configured in the UP Board.
 The current password of the UP Board is the following:

 * Username: *realsense*
 * Password: *UPrealsense*

-However,
+However, if you are planning on building the project from scratch you can ignore this information and follow these steps.

 Create and build a catkin workspace:
 ```